 "Featured and template workspaces and notebooks will include recommended and project-specific configurations, as well as estimated costs to run (where possible).
 Since it is fairly straightforward to adjust the compute power, you can estimate an initial power to try and then dial it up or down as needed.
 Just be sure to be careful to save any generated data you want to keep when recreating the Cloud Environment."

-Note: If you select the default environment or other application configuration, it is auto-populated with recommendations.
+Note: If you select the default environment or other application configuration, it is auto-populated with initial recommendations.

-14. Which registries can I use for my Docker images to build custom cloud environments?
+19. Which Docker image registries can I use to build custom cloud environments?

 - Google Container Registry (GCR)